William-Hill-Community/easy-pipeline/readme.md

 const pipeline = createPipeline(stageFoo, stageBar);
 ```

-Finally the pipeline can be invoked by providing the initial input.
+Finally the pipeline can be invoked by providing the initial input (optional).

 ```javascript
 pipeline();